Home

 In 1898 Mathew J. Steffens issued a patent of an electric bicycle that are operated by a belt that is placed on the periphery of the back wheel and also around the motor.

 Look closely at the picture below, you will see that the belt is pressed to the ground with the wheel.
 The wheel had some kind of slots to prevent the belt from slipping away.
-This kinds of propulsion system is very creative, but I don't really sure about the efficiency of it.
-613732
+This kinds of propulsion system is very creative, but I don't really sure about its efficiency; 613732

 After all this belt drive systems came an idea for a friction drive.
 In 1899, John Schnepf introduced a bicycle which used a pulley that rest on the top surface of the rear wheel.